openenergysolutions/openfmb.docs/docs/adapter/native-plugins/mqtt.md

 If you want to require username/password in addition to mutual authentication, de-comment the last two lines.

-And configure the adapter to establish a TLS encrypted session with mutual authentication.
+And configure the Adapter to establish a TLS encrypted session with mutual authentication.

 ```yaml